JeanLucPons/VanitySearch/README.md

 Pub Addr: 1ALicegohz9YgrLLa4ADCmam7X2Zr6xJZx
 PartialPriv: L2hbovuDd8nG4nxjDq1yd5qDsSQiG8xFsAFbHMcThqfjSP6WLg89
 ```
 Bob sends back this file to Alice.
-It can also be done by email, The partial private key does not allow someone to guess the final Alice'private key.
+It can also be done by email.
+The partial private key does not allow anyone to guess the final Alice's private key.

 ## Step 3

-Alice can then reconstruct the final private key using her private key and the keyinfo.txt from Bob.
+Alice can then reconstructs the final private key using her private key and the keyinfo.txt from Bob.

 ```
 VanitySearch.exe -rp L4U2Ca2wyo721n7j9nXM9oUWLzCj19nKtLeJuTXZP3AohW9wVgrH keyinfo.txt